 Compliance, customer impact, and launch review

-For workflows touching payments, credit, identity, support, accessibility, exception handling, or high-impact decisions.
+For processes touching payments, credit, identity, support, accessibility, exception handling, or high-impact decisions.

 Strategic intelligence and relevance